alvinzhengq/BeatTheAI/README.md

 BeatTheAIBackend: Contains the flask server used to host the game, and all frontend elements

 XMLlabel: Python program used to automate label creation for dataset

+Copyright © 2019 DN Computing Club